The full catalog.

 Production outcomes

-- ~15,000 LOC across 40+ modules, 33 externalized prompt templates, 3-layer recommendation engine (deterministic calculator → LLM narrative → regex validator enforcing ≥95% citation coverage).
+- Agent backend: ~15K of the ~50K total lines, across 40+ modules with 33 externalized prompt templates and a 3-layer recommendation engine (deterministic calculator → LLM narrative → regex validator enforcing ≥95% citation coverage).

-- Deployed to ~500 pilot users on Hetzner Cloud with zero-downtime multi-arch Docker.
+- Deployed on Hetzner Cloud with zero-downtime multi-arch Docker; the ~500-user pilot has grown to 5,000+ users since relaunch.

 3 repos, one system